readbeyond/aeneas/README.txt

 -  Audio is assumed to be spoken: not suitable/YMMV for song captioning
 -  No protection against memory trashing if you feed extremely long audio files
--  On Mac OS X and Windows, audio synthesis might be slow (tens of minutes) if you have thousands of text fragments
+-  On Mac OS X and Windows, audio synthesis might be slow if you have thousands of text fragments

 TODO List
 ---------